tesslins/manager-readme/README.md

 If you're not comfortable giving me some feedback yourself, I'd love for you to give it to someone above me in the management chain so they can anonymously relay it to me.

-Similarly, if you have feedback for a team member or colleague, I encourage you to give it to them directly; if you're not comfortable doing so, let's chat and I can either get the feedback to them or we can work together to figure out a way to deliver it that feels possible, and hopefully even comfortable, to you.
+If you have feedback for a team member or colleague, I encourage you to give it to them directly; if you're not comfortable doing so, let's chat and I can either get the feedback to them or we can work together to figure out a way to deliver it that feels possible, and hopefully even comfortable, to you.

 ## One-on-ones
 I will put thirty minutes each week or 1 hour every 2 weeks on your calendar for a one-on-one.
 We can decide together which one of those options makes more sense for us.
 We will have a running agenda in Notion that I may add items to each week.
 I very much encourage you to add items also as things come up for you during the week as it can sometimes be hard to think of or bring up things in the moment.